Is Decaf Coffee Really Caffeine-Free?

 Why Isn’t It 100% Caffeine-Free?

 Removing caffeine from coffee is a tricky process.
 Caffeine is embedded deep within the cellular structure of the green coffee bean, making it difficult to remove entirely without compromising the flavor and structure of the bean.
-Most decaffeination methods remove 97% to 99.9% of caffeine, which is enough to significantly reduce stimulation effects, but not to eliminate caffeine completely.
+Most decaffeination methods remove 97% to 99.9% of caffeine, which is enough to significantly reduce stimulation effects, but not to eliminate caffeine.

 Decaffeination Standards Around the World